 Series I savings bonds are Treasury bonds, which means they’re among the safest investments around.
 The Treasury Department describes them as “low-risk, liquid savings products.”
 While there’s no such thing as a completely safe investment, it’s worth noting that the U.S. government has never defaulted on its obligations to bondholders.

 Unlike T-bills, Series I bonds don’t come with frustratingly long terms or high minimum investment requirements.
-Then again, they don’t offer the competitive returns of many investment-grade municipal bonds.
+On the other hand, they may not offer the competitive returns of some investment-grade municipal bonds.
 As zero-coupon investments, Series I certificates don’t issue interest in periodic payouts; instead, the interest that each security accrues is added onto its cash-out value.
 When you sell a Series I bond, you receive a lump sum that includes the principal amount and all accrued interest.

 Differences Between EE and I Savings Bonds

-The most notable practical difference between EE savings bonds and I savings bonds concerns their interest rates.
+- Interest rates: The most notable difference between EE savings bonds and I savings bonds is their interest rates.
 Whereas I-bond rates are calculated by adding a predetermined fixed rate to a variable inflation rate that readjusts every six months in response to the Consumer Price Index for Urban Consumers (CPI-U), EE-bonds issued after 2005 offer fixed rates of return that are competitive with prevailing rates for five-year Treasury bonds.
+Translation: a much lower rate.

-Another point of distinction: The Treasury has stopped selling paper EE-bonds.
-If you want to own a Series EE bond, you need to purchase it through the Treasury’s online TreasuryDirect portal and hold it in secure, electronic form.
-It’s still possible for individuals to purchase paper I-bonds with their tax refund.
-You can’t do this with EE-bonds.
+- Paper bonds: The Treasury has stopped selling paper EE-bonds.
+If you want to own a Series EE bond, you need to purchase it through the Treasury’s online TreasuryDirect portal and hold it electronically.
+It’s still possible to buy paper I-bonds with your tax refund, and doing so allows you to buy up to $5,000 more per year (for a total of $15,000 rather than $10,000).

 Series I savings bonds are low-risk, relatively low-interest vehicles that are meant to be held for years.
 If your bond’s principal amount is $5,000, you’ll receive $5,000 plus interest when you sell out, regardless of what the bond market has done in the intervening period.